d6o/blog/content/posts/firefox-sync-server.md

 - Be cautious with the database passwords.
 Avoid using special characters like `"/|%"` as they can cause issues during setup.
-- I optimized the Dockerfile to make better use of caching, which reduced compilation time while testing.
+- I added the BUILDKIT_INLINE_CACHE argument to the Docker Compose file to make better use of caching, which reduced build time while testing.

 ### Initializing the Database